Jason-Whitmore/jpf/docs/Examples.md

 ### nnmulticlass

 The nnmulticlass example, like the nnbinaryclassification example, aims to classify the input data into separate classes.
 However, this example separates the input data into 4 distinct classes, rather than just 2.
-This is accompolished via using a SoftmaxLayer as the output layer, which outputs a discrete probability distribution.
+This is accomplished via using a SoftmaxLayer as the output layer, which outputs a discrete probability distribution.

 Like the binary classification example, input data will be (x1, x2) coordinates where x1, x2 are in the range (0, 1).
 The 4 classes correspond to the regions